envyen/docs/_posts/2025-08-31-Revisiting-an-old-3ds-max-milestone.md

 ---
-title: Revisiting a 2-Decade-Old 3ds Max Milestone
+title: How I built a human in 3D - 2 decades ago !
 layout: post
 comments: false
 tags: